mesonbuild/meson/docs/markdown/Dependencies.md

 # Dependency method

-You can use the keyword `method` to let meson know what method to use when searching for the dependency.
+You can use the keyword `method` to let Meson know what method to use when searching for the dependency.
 The default value is `auto`.
 Additional dependencies methods are `pkg-config`, `config-tool`, `cmake`, `system`, `sysconfig`, `qmake`, `extraframework` and `dub`.